l7mp/stunner/docs/MONITORING.md

 # Monitoring

 STUNner can export various statistics into an external timeseries database like [Prometheus](https://prometheus.io).
-This allows one to observe the state of the STUNner media gateway instances, like CPU or memory use or the amount of data received and sent in quasi-real-time.
+This allows observing the state of a STUNner gateway instance (such as CPU usage, memory consumption, and the volume of data received and sent) in near real-time.
 These statistics can then be presented to the operator in a monitoring dashboard using, e.g., [Grafana](https://grafana.com).

 ## Configuration

 Metrics collection is *not* enabled by default.
 To enable it, set the `enableMetricsEndpoint` field to true in the [Dataplane](GATEWAY.md#dataplane) template.
-This will configure the `stunnerd` dataplane pods to expose a HTTP metrics endpoint at port 8080 that Prometheus can scrape for metrics.
+This will configure the `stunnerd` dataplane pods to expose an HTTP metrics endpoint on port 8080 that Prometheus can scrape for metrics.

 ## Metrics